ethanchewy/UnitedTimeline/README.md

 # UnitedTimeline
 Uses:
 - Bootstrap
+- d3
 - Twitter
 - Facebook

 Currently Working on:
-- Real-time Analytics (using Pandas, etc.)
+- Real-time Analytics
+- Facebook Integration

+Purposely does not use any backend right now to avoid unnecessary overhead.